 It isn’t called social media for nothing!
 In the build-up to your explainer film launch, engage with the people that you hope will share your film.
 Like, share and comment on their posts too, and more often than not they will reciprocate when you post your film.

 Get that film out there!

 It’s time to launch!
 Get the video you have made on your website in a prominent place above the fold (so it can be seen without scrolling).
-Then let it loose on the social channels you have targeted for your audience (including embedding it on YouTube on your own channel).
+Then let it loose on YouTube, Vimeo and the social channels you have targeted for your audience.
 Make sure that you post at the right time for maximum engagement.

 Create the right copy

 When you are posting about your video on your website or social media, make the text engaging.
 The best way to engage people is to make this copy warm, authentic, humorous and genuine.

 Give your explainer video a helping hand by news-jacking.
 Look at piggybacking a relevant news item, or target trending hashtags that relate to your film.

 Like News-jacking, try to find a famous friend or influencer with a big social network.
 If you have shared and supported them recently, when you @mention them they are more likely to talk about it and share it with their network.
 If you get the right associations, you will bring your film to a much wider audience!

 When sharing the video post a direct link so it autoplays in the social media platform.
 The less obstacles the better - so minimise clicks.
 Twitter have found 82% of Twitter users watch video content on Twitter (Twitter), and it’s a similar story across other social media platforms.